z0rg0n/multiyat/README.md

 - Continuous scanning of a list of owned and 'followed' yats and saving of any changes to those yats to a MongoDB database

 ### Quality of Life Improvements
-- Allow copying and pasting of returned owned yat list directly into assign yat record function
 - Allow grouping of owned yats based on yat properties and user assigned properties